thua919/thua919.github.io/index.md

       <a href="https://www.metacareers.com/v2/locations/zurich">Meta Zurich</a> with a topic on 3D object detection.
       I was an overseas researcher at the <a href="https://www.iis.u-tokyo.ac.jp/en">Institute of Industrial Science (IIS)</a>,
       <a href="https://www.u-tokyo.ac.jp/en">The University of Tokyo</a> (東京大学),
-      supervised by <a href="https://sites.google.com/ut-vision.org/ysato">Prof. Sato Yoichi</a>,
+      supervised by <a href="https://sites.google.com/ut-vision.org/ysato">Prof. Yoichi Sato</a>,
       funded by <a href="https://www.jsps.go.jp/english/e-fellow">Japan Society for the Promotion of Science (JSPS)</a> fellowships.
     </p>
     <p>